Peliha-ip/Shellfish-Reigns/README.md

 - One Gull's Trash (Give a trash item to a seagull)
 - From White to Pink (Feed a baby flamingo shrimp)
 - Colored Feathers (Dye a flamingo with any dye)
+- Might Have Seen This Before (Catch a driftfish with a bucket)
+- Legacy fish (Catch a driftfish with a fishing rod)